What does an Architect do?

 Architectural work stages

-RIBA Stages 00 and 01
+RIBA STAGES 00 - 01

-We start every project fresh and with a blank slate ready to listen to what your goals are for your project.
 We talk with you about your project, get to know each other and most importantly walk around your property together to discuss your vision, details, budget and your proposed timeline.
 This gives us a chance to get to know your style, the context and subtleties of your building and how you plan to use the space.

 We will share initial inspiration images of designs for each of the areas and rooms including interior ideas and architectural spaces and features that we have in mind.

-This can consist of CAD drawings, a computer model of your space with views of key areas and a set of design direction images defining the look and feel of your project - both the interior and architectural elements if required.
+A set of design direction images defining the look and feel of your project - both the interior and architectural elements if required.

 We then can advise on timings, costs, outline energy efficiency and health / wellness design.